Stouffville Spirit

 The Stouffville Spirit are a Junior "A" ice hockey team from Whitchurch–Stouffville, Ontario, Canada.
-The Stouffville Spirit are members of the Central Canadian Hockey League of the Ontario Hockey Association.
+The Stouffville Spirit are members of the Ontario Junior Hockey League of the Ontario Hockey Association.

 History

-From 1970 until 1984, the Stouffville Clippers were members of the Central Junior C Hockey League.
+From 1970 until 1984, the Stouffville Clippers were members of the Central Junior C Hockey League and played at the old Stouffville Arena built in 1949.
 From 1984 until 1995, the team was on a long hiatus.
-The Clippers were brought back in 1995, changed their name to the Spirit a season later, and have been members of the OPJHL ever since.
+The Clippers were brought back in 1995 playing at the current Stouffville Arena (built 1985), changed their name to the Spirit a season later, and have been members of the OPJHL ever since.

 Junior hockey has a long and storied history in Stouffville.
+In the first half of the 20th Century it had two ice rinks for hockey, Maple Leaf Rink (1901) and Clayton Baker Arena at what is now Memorial Park (1926).

-The 1947 Stouffville Red Wings won an OHA championship.
+The 1947 Stouffville Red Wings, which played at Clayton Baker Arena, won an OHA championship and played until 1949 in the OHA Senior B when it was renamed the Clippers.
+Baker Arena was dismantled for the old Stouffville Arena at Memorial Park and reused in Cambray, Ontario.
 Junior hockey was popular in Stouffville through the 1960s, right into the early 1980s.

 The Spirit was founded in 1995.
 George Stavro, who was granted the franchise by the Ontario Hockey Association, was the team's first coach and general manager.
 Junior hockey hadn't been played in Stouffville since 1984, when the OHA's junior C Stouffville Clippers folded.

 But Stavro didn't last a full season in the Provincial Junior A Hockey League.

 In mid-season, he sold the franchise to Stouffville businessman Ed Hakonson, who had tried to obtain a junior A franchise for Stouffville earlier in the '90s.
 Former Stouffville minor official Wally Crowder was named general manager, and Steve Sedore of Georgina head coach.